 Continuing education is a key component when it comes to planning a career path.
 In many cases, it is the first step in a series of significant career changes.
 The University of Basel offers over 70 continuing education programs for postgraduates along with part-time options for professionals.
 With us you will find the right continuing education for your next career step.

 «Advanced Studies», the magazine for academic continuing education of the University of Basel.
-It is published in summer every year and provides an in-depth overview of specific degree programs and continuing education at the university in general.
+It is published in autumn every year and provides an in-depth overview of specific degree programs and continuing education at the university in general.
 The publication is in German with selected articles in English.